MattiNieminen/Weather/README.md

 3. Install Vagrant
 4. Install Leiningen
 5. Clone the repository to the server
-6. Run the following commands in the cloned directory
+6. Run the following commands in the cloned directory:

 ```bash
 # Download, install and run a virtualization environment for MongoDB.